What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Trauma's Physical Manifestations

 Trauma doesn't just live in our memories—it creates lasting changes in how our bodies function and feel.
 When the nervous system remains stuck in survival responses, these patterns become woven into our daily experience in ways that can seem unrelated to the original traumatic events.
-Understanding these manifestations helps explain why trauma recovery requires addressing the body, not just the mind.
+Sometimes we even start to think that our trauma responses are our personalities: “I’m just an anxious person/ people pleaser / fighter!”
+Understanding that these may be manifestations of our unhealed trauma helps explain why trauma recovery requires addressing the body, not just the mind.
 Trauma may show up in the body as:

 Physical symptoms: